Malik-Akhtar/gitfirst1/README.md

-we are first changing in this file
+we are not first changing in this file